Click the green button below to book your own custom call to receive personalized recommendations.

-So in years eight excuse me there’s eight positive years where it was over 13 percent 16 positive years whereas over 18, 19 positive years whereas over 18 where you may not be negatively impacted actually these may be close to a wash and it depends on the exact nature of the return.
+There are eight positive years where it was over 13 percent 16 positive years whereas over 18, 19 positive years whereas over 18 where you may not be negatively impacted actually these may be close to a wash and it depends on the exact nature of the return.

-But if you subtract five from these returns actually it probably a little worse than a wash than if you just chose the one your S&P Cap but it wouldn’t be devastating.
+If you subtract five from these returns actually it probably a little worse than a wash than if you just chose the one your S&P Cap but it wouldn’t be devastating.
 But take a look at these years.
-If we subtracted five percent from all these periods where you earn 18 percent or more you’d probably be better off than just choosing the one year S&P Cap and we could just take this 130 minus 5 25 that’s pretty good even 19 and a half minus five.
+If we subtracted five percent from all these periods where you earn 18 percent or more you’d probably be better off than just choosing the one-year S&P Cap and we could just take this 130 minus 5 25 that’s pretty good even 19 and a half minus five.
 That’s 14 and a half 22 and a half minus five.
 That’s 17 and a half.

 Let’s just say it’s earning three and a half percent just so you make sure that you get a little something a little positive credit for a portion of your cash value in case there’s a down year and you don’t get anything right.
 There’s none of this.

 You just get a down year but you get a little bit 5 percent of your cash value earns three point five percent.
 These are the options and things we look at when considering Indexed Universal Life policies given some of these risk tolerance.
 The other thing is people talk negatively about market timing in the context of stock investing and it’s understandable because they show their studies by Dalbar that shows average investor returns how they buy at the top and sell at the bottom.

 But with Indexed Universal Life, it could be different.
 So since you’re always going to have that 0% floor and if you choose any of the options you’re going to participate in some of these upside movements then maybe you could be a little more tactical in choosing.